borglab/gtsam.org/_posts/2019-09-20-robust-noise-model.md

 In this post, we have seen the basics of parameter estimation, a ubiquitous mathematical framework for many perception and robotics problems, and we have seen how this framework is susceptible to perturbations from outliers which can throw off the final estimate.
 More importantly, we have seen how a simple tool called the Robust M-estimator can easily help us deal with these outliers and their effects.
 An example case for $SE(2)$ transform estimation demonstrates not only their ease of use with GTSAM, but also the efficacy of the solution generated, especially when compared to widely used alternatives such as RANSAC.

-Furthermore, robust estimators are deterministic, ameliorating the need for performing a large number of random restarts as is the case for RANSAC, which means our solution is also more computationally efficient.
+Furthermore, robust estimators are deterministic, ameliorating the need for the complexity that comes inherent with RANSAC.
+While RANSAC is a great tool, robust error models provide us with a solid alternative to be considered.
 With the benefits of speed, accuracy, and ease of use, robust error models make a strong case for their adoption for many related problems and we hope you will give them a shot the next time you use GTSAM.

 [1]: https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/RR-2676.pdf